 The neighborhoods of Miramar and Clairemont may not be as well known as some of San Diego's downtown neighborhoods, but incredible food, shopping, stimulating visual art, and memorable nighttime options make them well worth a visit.

-Children 12 and under receive free entry to the San Diego Archaeological Center with the full price paid admission of at least one accompanying adult.
+Children 12 and under receive free entry to the Heritage of the Americas Museum with the full price paid admission of at least one accompanying adult.
 Valid for 2 children per paid adult.
 Does not...

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.